Mark-MDO47/UniRemote/code/RFIDRC522test/README.md

 | https://www.amazon.com/dp/B07VLDSYRW | **READER/WRITER** HiLetgo 3pcs RFID Kit - Mifare RC522 RF IC Card Sensor Module + S50 Blank Card + Key Ring |
 | https://www.amazon.com/dp/B07S63VT7X | **CARDS** Meikuler 13.56MHz MIFARE Classic 1K, RFID Smart Cards / M1 Cards, ISO14443A Printable Blank RFID PVC Cards |

-- This RFID reader doesn't support I2C or UART without board modifications; just SPI
+- This RC522 RFID reader doesn't support I2C or UART without board modifications; just SPI
   - even though the IC itself supports I2C and UART, the board pins and strapping are just for SPI interface
   - look for Adrianotiger post #4 on Mar 2023 on https://forum.arduino.cc/t/esp32-rfid-rc522-i2c/1100200/3
-- On the other hand, the CYD board doesn't have enough SPI pins coming out natively
+- On the other hand, the CYD board doesn't have enough unused GPIO pins coming out natively to use SPI
   - nominally requires 5 lines in addition to GND and 3.3V - see below for discussion of the "RESET" or "RST" line
-  - the CYD MicroSD card reader uses SPI; a "sniffer" card can be used with that
+  - the CYD MicroSD card reader uses SPI; a "sniffer" card can be used to access the GPIO lines from that

 - RESET
-  - Looking at the code for the “RFID_MFRC522v2 by Github Community” library, it appears that in 25 Jun 2020, v2.0.0 the library quit using the hardware reset pin and now uses only the software reset.
+  - Looking at the code for the “RFID_MFRC522v2 by Github Community” library, it appears that in 25 Jun 2020, v2.0.0 the library quit using the hardware reset pin and now uses only the software reset
-  - You can still find the commented-out hardware reset code near Arduino/libraries/RFID_MFRC522v2/src/MFRC522v2.cpp line 81.
+  - You can still find the commented-out hardware reset code near Arduino/libraries/RFID_MFRC522v2/src/MFRC522v2.cpp line 81
+  - In my experience this library works without connecting the hardware RST line
+  - Thus the number of lines (and GPIO pins) needed is 4 in addition to GND and 3.3V

 ## Software
 [Top](#rfid-rc522-test "Top")<br>